-Robert Conrad, star of “The Wild, Wild West,” dies at 84
+Robert Conrad, star of “The Wild Wild West,” dies at 84

 After five seasons with the show, Conrad went on to embrace the television craze of the time, period Westerns, but with a decidedly different twist.

-In “The Wild, Wild West,” which debuted in 1965, he was James T. West, a James Bond-like agent who used innovative tactics and futuristic gadgets (futuristic for the 1800s anyway) to battle bizarre villains.
+In “The Wild Wild West,” which debuted in 1965, he was James T. West, a James Bond-like agent who used innovative tactics and futuristic gadgets (futuristic for the 1800s anyway) to battle bizarre villains.
 He was ably assisted by Ross Martin’s Artemus Gordon, a master of disguise.

 The series “Baa Baa Black Sheep” followed in 1976 and was roughly based on an autobiography by Marine Corps ace and Medal of Honor recipient Gregory “Pappy” Boyington, who wrote of the raucous fliers he commanded during World War II.

-Note: This story has been updated to remove a comma from “The Wild Wild West” and correct that the show ran until 1969, not 1970.
-It also corrects that NBC ran the “Baa Baa Black Sheep” series, not CBS.